 Transitions are used in slideshows to add a little extra movement to the presentation.
-Often the slides in a slideshow will contain only words and pictures, but the addition of an animation effect through the use of transitions can help to keep your audience’s attention.
+Often the slides in a slideshow will contain only words, shapes, and pictures, but the addition of an animation effect through the use of transitions can help to keep your audience’s attention.

 But it’s also very easy to go overboard when adding transitions and, when you are previewing your presentation, you may discover that you have too many transitions.
 Fortunately you can edit transitions in Google Slides, and you are even able to remove a transition entirely, if you so choose.

 How to Delete an Existing Transition in Google Slides

 The steps in this article were performed in the desktop version of Google Chrome.
 This guide assumes that you currently have a slide in your presentation that contains a transition, and that you would like to remove it.
 This will not affect any other transitions in your presentation.

 Step 1: Sign into your Google Drive and open the presentation containing the slide transition that you want to remove.